Nuno1Teixeira1/Western_Game/README.md

 # Introduction
 The second group projoect related with @<Academia de Código_> #68 Bootcamp @ Porto.
 We were faced with our 2nd challenge... create a multiplayer game!
-As such we decided to simulate a server, where each player had his own socket that could connect with each other and start!
+As such we decided to simulate a server, where each player had his own socket that could connect with each other and start.
+The deadline was 1 week!

 # Western Game
 **You've been challenged for a gun duel.**